epigen/unsupervised_analysis/README.md

 - Heatmaps require **a lot** of memory, hence options to reduce computational cost are provided and the memory allocation is solved dynamically based on retries.
 If an out-of-memory exception occurs the flag `--retries X` can be used to trigger automatic resubmission X times upon failure with X times the memory.
 - Clustification performance scales with available cores, i.e., more cores faster internal parallelization of Random Forest training & testing.
 - Cluster indices are extremely compute-intense and scale linearly with every additional clustering result and specified metadata (can be skipped).
+- Usage as a module and a selection of the results can be found on the [MrBiomics Wiki on "Module Usage in Projects".](https://github.com/epigen/MrBiomics/wiki/Module-Usage-in-Projects)

 # ⚙️ Configuration
 Detailed specifications can be found here [./config/README.md](./config/README.md)